 "Work-life Balance, it IS Achievable!"

 Cory Janzen BSc.(Agr.) is Course Superintendent at Westmount Golf & Country Club, a classic Stanley Thompson designed private club consistently ranked among the top 15 in Canada.
 Originally from Kitchener, Cory began working in golf course maintenance at Dundee Country Club in the mid-80s.
 Upon finishing high school, Cory was a student at the University of Guelph where he first attended the Turf Managers Short Course and then received a Bachelor of Science in Agriculture in 1993.
 During University work terms, he worked on the Green Staff at Glen Abbey GC and then at Westmount G&CC in 1992.
 In 1993, Cory moved to Woodbridge to become Assistant Superintendent at the Board of Trade Country Club.
 He was Assistant for five years and was then promoted to Superintendent when longtime Superintendent Gord Witteveen retired.
 Cory was Superintendent for three seasons at the Board of Trade before returning to Westmount as Superintendent in 2001.
 As a strong believer in environmentally responsible golf course management, he spearheaded the effort that resulted in the Board of Trade Country Club becoming only the tenth golf course in Canada to receive full certification under the Audubon Cooperative Sanctuary System.
-In addition to his duties as Superintendent, Cory has taught college level courses in Turfgrass Management at Humber and Georgian Colleges and served on the Board of Directors of the Ontario Turfgrass Research Foundation, and is currently the President of the Ontario Golf Superintendents Association.
+In addition to his duties as Superintendent, Cory has taught college level courses in Turfgrass Management at Humber and Georgian Colleges and served on the Board of Directors of the Ontario Turfgrass Research Foundation, and is the immediate Past-President of the Ontario Golf Superintendents Association.

 Cory has been married for 22 years and has two children Kaitlyn (17) and Tyler (14).
 In his spare time, he can often be found around the rinks of Southern Ontario watching his daughter figure skate or his son play hockey.